-The fact that ants do not always find shortest paths when depositing pheromones only on their way forward has been observed empirically on ants (see~\cite[Section~1.1.2]{book_ant}): ``{\it In fact, if we consider a model in which ants deposit pheromone only [on their way] forward [to the food], then the result is that the ant colony is unable to choose the shortest branch}''.
+The fact that ants do not always find shortest paths when depositing pheromones only on their way forward has been observed empirically on ants (see~\cite[Section~1.1.2]{book_ant}): ``{\it The observation of real ant colonies has confirmed that ants that deposit pheromone only when [going forward] to the nest are unable to find the shortest path between their nest and the food source}''.
 Our analysis proves that the model introduced in~\cite{KMS} exhibits the same behaviour.

 Our second main finding, which might also be surprising at first glance, is that although we use a {\it linear} reinforcement mechanism (see the discussion below), in all the graphs we consider, the sequence of normalised edge-weights converges to a {\it deterministic} limit.
-In fact, we conjecture that this is a general phenomenon, and that on all graphs with no multiple edges linked to node~$F$, the sequence of the normalised weights converges almost surely to a deterministic limit.
-More precisely, if we let $W_e(n)$ denote the weight of edge $e$ at time $n$ for all edges $e$ in the set of edges $E$ of graph $\mathcal G$, then there exists {a} deterministic family $(\chi_e)_{e\in E}$ such that $(W_e(n)/n)_{e\in E}\to (\chi_e)_{e\in E}$ almost surely when $n\to+\infty$.
-Furthermore, we expect that if, in addition, the distance between $N$ and $F$ is at least 2, then $\chi_e>0$ for all $e\in E$.
+In fact, we conjecture that this is a general phenomenon, and that on all graphs with no multiple edges linked to node~$F$, the sequence of the normalised weights converges almost surely to a deterministic limit: \begin{conjecture} If, for all $n\geq 0$, for all $e\in E$, we let $W_e(n)$ denote the weight of edge~$e$ at time~$n$, then there exists a deterministic family $(\chi_e)_{e\in E}$ such that $(W_e(n)/n)_{e\in E}\to (\chi_e)_{e\in E}$ almost surely when $n\to+\infty$.
+Furthermore, if in addition the distance between~$N$ and~$F$ is at least 2, then $\chi_e>0$ for all $e\in E$. \end{conjecture}

 {\bf Discussion:} Other {probabilistic reinforcement} models inspired by urns exist in the probability literature.
 As far as we know these models are all self-reinforced random walks models with super-linear reinforcement; see for example Le Goff and Raimond~\cite{LGR} and Erhard, Franco and Reis~\cite{EFR}.
-In these models, the random walk eventually concentrates on a finite, random cycle.

 The ant process can be seen as a ``path formation'' model: the quantity of interest is the subgraph of $\mathcal G$ obtained by removing from~$\mathcal G$ all edges whose normalised weight converges to zero.
 If this limiting graph is different from~$\mathcal G$, then we say that ``some path(s) has formed''.